-Assets including investment securities, real estate and shares in associates for a total amount of EUR 3,789 million (2012: EUR 4,286 million) have been pledged to financial institutions, in order to guarantee the letters of credit granted to SCOR cedants.
+Assets including investment securities, real estate and shares in associates for a total amount of EUR 3,231 million (2013: EUR 3,789 million) have been pledged to certain ceding companies and financial institutions.

-Minimum payments under operating lease commitments, estimated minimum rental income amounts received by SCOR as part of its real estate investment activities and commitments to purchase properties are included within Note 5 - Tangible assets and property related commitments and Note 6 - Insurance business investments.
+Minimum payments under operating lease commitments, estimated minimum rental income amounts received by SCOR as part of its real estate investment activities and commitments to purchase properties are included within Note 5 -Tangible assets and property related commitments and Note 6 - Insurance business investments.

-Parental guarantees provided by SCOR SE to a number of operating subsidiaries have been presented within Note 24 - Related party transactions.
+Parental guarantees provided by SCOR SE to a number of operating subsidiaries have been presented within Note 24 -Related party transactions.